-A Salford dance class teacher who has been keeping people moving during lockdown is now taking part in a nationwide event to raise money for BBC Children in Need.
+A Salford dance class teacher, who has been doing plenty of work to try and get people moving during lockdown, is now taking part in a nationwide event to raise money for BBC Children in Need.

 Joanne Farnell, and over one hundred of her pupils at Miss Joanne Farnell School of Dancing, will be putting on their dancing shoes for this year’s Tapathon event.

 Tapathon is a nationwide event where thousands of tap-dancing enthusiasts, both trained and un-trained, come together on the same day at the same time in a bid to attain a World record and raise money for charity.

 The 2019 event saw over £40,000 raised for Children in Need across the UK and a new tap-dance World record set.

 This year is expected to be even bigger, although the event will be slightly different due to the coronavirus pandemic.

 Tapathon 2020 takes place on Sunday 15th November and will take place virtually over video calls across the country with the record for the most amount of virtual dancing at the same time looking to be broken.

 At Joanne’s dance school at Bridgewater Mill, there will be some tap-dancing families in the studios dancing together, where it is safe to do so.